LF2L/lf2l.github.io/collections/_green-fablab/en/stages.md

 - Write a "manuscript based thesis" (Your thesis will be made up of several published - or submitted papers -- normally 3X for MS and 5X+ for PhD)
 - Do your best to only utilize free and open source software to complete your research (Zotero, Latex, R, etc).

 - Keep track of important graduate program deadlines.
 It is your job to keep track of deadlines for your advancement through the graduate program (e.g., completing your comprehensive exam, courses, and advancement to candidacy).
-You should let me us when one of these is coming up at least 2 quarters in advance, and then follow up as needed after that point.
+You should let me us when one of these is coming up at least 3 weeks in advance, and then follow up as needed after that point.
 We do not track these dates for you.
 If you have questions about the deadlines, please contact the graduate school.

-- To not divulge non-public information about the group without our permission.
-This includes information about ongoing research projects and "insider" information that we may share with you about our partner companies or other organizations.
-This is true EVEN if you know we will open source it eventually.
+- To not divulge _non-public information_ about the group without our permission.
+This includes information about ongoing research projects and "insider" information that we may share with you about our partner companies or other organizations. _This is true EVEN if you know we will open source it eventually._
-Do not sign up for conferences, submit abstracts or submit papers for review without my permission.
+- Do not sign up for conferences, submit abstracts or submit papers for review without our permission.
 - Do not submit your thesis to your committee without our permission.
-- Never make up data.
+- **Never make up data**.
 We have never had an academic honesty problem and we want to keep it that way.
 In research, the reputation of our lab and of each of us is critically important.
 - **Never plagiarize.
 Always cite your sources**.
 The prohibition against copying material from papers, etc. from outside our group without proper attribution is absolute.
 However, within the group we often reuse text and figures on an individual student's theses, slide decks, etc. As members of a research group, we are all collaborators, and at one time or another we will all use materials created by another group member.
 For papers and student talks, I will typically be aware of the reuse, and will ensure that it acceptable.
 For theses and dissertations, the university will require you to obtain signatures to allow the use of others' work in your thesis.
 If you ever have a question about whether borrowing slides or text from another lab member's work is acceptable, ask us and ask them.
 - Time off (for Grad students only).
 You get 4 weeks (on summer) off during the year in addition to university holidays and significant events.
 Ask permission before you plan time off.
 In general you will receive it as long as you are making good progress towards your degree.
 However, before purchasing tickets you MUST have your work done (e.g. papers or abstracts for conferences written for a deadline).